dschlenk/opennms-cookbook/README.md

 * `opennms_notification_command`: Create a new command in notificationCommands.xml.
 * `opennms_destination_path`: creates a destination path element in destinationPaths.xml.
 Requires at a minimum a single target which can be defined with the following LWRP.
 * `opennms_target`: Add a target or escalate target to a destination path (defined either in the default config or with the above LWRP).
 * `opennms_notification`: Create notification elements in notifications.xml.
+Supports updating.

 #### Node Service Credential Configuration